nuuuwan/news_lk3_data/README.md

 *2025-10-02 05:42:00* · [`adaderanalk`](https://www.adaderana.lk/news/113127/showery-condition-to-enhance-tomorrow-due-to-atmospheric-disturbance) · `en`

-Atmospheric conditions are getting favorable for evening thundershowers in the most parts of the island, starting from tomorrow (03).
+Atmospheric conditions are getting favorable for evening thundershowers in most parts of the island, starting from tomorrow (03), the Department of Meteorology said.

-Mainly fair weather will prevail over the most parts of the island.
+Mainly fair weather will prevail over most parts of the island today, the Met.
+Department added.

-Fairly strong winds of about (30-40) kmph can be expected at times over Western slopes of the central hills and in Northern, North-central, North-western, and Central provinces and in Trincomalee and Hambantota districts.
+Meanwhile, fairly strong winds of about 30-40kmph can be expected at times over the Western slopes of the central hills and in the Northern, North-central, North-western, and Central provinces and in the Trincomalee and Hambantota districts.

 ◼️